Battle of Fengwudong: Battle of Samdunja

-On June 4, 1920, One platoon of the Gando National Association's National Army, commanded by Park Seung-gil, arrived at around 5 am on this day.
+On June 4, 1920, One platoon of the Korean Democratic Corps under commanded by Park Seung-gil, arrived at around 5 am on this day.
 After crossing the Duman River, they entered Gangyang-dong, Jongseong-gun, Hamgyeongbuk-do, attacked and defeated a military police patrol platoon led by Japanese military police officer Bok-gang, and returned in a battle.

 The Japanese army, which was defeated in a series of battles with the independence army, organized the Wolgang Pursuit Force of 500 troops centered around the Japanese 19th Division, which had the division headquarters in Nanam, North Hamgyong Province, and one battalion led by Major Cho An-mu was one of the independence army's bases in Fengwudong.
 Accordingly, Lieutenant Jiro Nihimi, commander of the Japanese Army's Namyang Garrison, led one company and attacked them without permission.
 At 10 a.m. on June 6, the Japanese army pursued the independence army unit.
 They crossed over the Duman River and pursued Park Seung-gil's platoon and reached Samdunja.
 The Korean Northern Army Command ambushed one platoon in Bonghwa-ri, southwest of Samdunja.
 Park Seung-gil's unit was lying in ambush to the southwest of Samdunja, waiting for Lieutenant Jiro Shinmi's company.
 Then they fired simultaneously from a height of 100 meters and killed 60 people at around 10:00 pm on June 6.
 At this time, two independence fighters were killed and nine Korean residents were killed by stray bullets.
 The clever guidance operation of Platoon Commander Yi Hwa-il, who displayed outstanding skills in this battle, is highly regarded.
 This is the first time the Japanese military invaded Manchuria to pursue the independence army.